 A double bucky is a term for pressing two modifier keys on a computer's keyboard at the same time.
-Historically, the modifier keys (Ctrl and Alt, for instance) are referred to "Buckies" after Niklaus Wirth, a computer scientist whose nickname was "Bucky."
-The term was coined at Stanford University in 1964, after Wirth first made the suggestion that an additional key be used to set the eighth bit of a 7-bit ASCII character when typing.
+Historically, the modifier keys (Ctrl and Alt, for instance) are called "Buckies" after Niklaus Wirth, a computer scientist whose nickname was "Bucky."
+Wirth coined the term at Stanford University in 1964 after suggesting to use an additional key to set the eighth bit of a 7-bit ASCII (American Standard Code for Information Interchange) character when typing.
 The addition allowed for a greater variety of input characters without an unreasonable number of keys on the keyboard.

-Pressing a modifier key changes the eighth bit, which is known as the "bucky bit."
-Therefore, pressing two keys at once is referred to as entering a double bucky.
-For instance, "doubly bucky F" might refer to pressing Ctrl-Alt-F.
+Pressing a modifier key changes the eighth bit, known as the "bucky bit."
+Therefore, pressing two keys at once is called entering a double bucky.
+For instance, "doubly bucky F" might refer to pressing Ctrl+Alt+F.